alicefrsr/firebase-todo-app-basic/README.md

-# MERN To-do app
+# Firebase To-do app

 > A simple to-do app with server and database.

-Built to practice: Express and MongoDB basic setup.
+Built to learn: Firebase

 ### Live Demo: